 Can a minor be the beneficiary of a will?

 Yes, a minor can be the beneficiary.
-However, the estate assets that are left to them will usually be placed in a trust until they reach the age of majority.
+However, the estate assets left to them will usually be placed in a trust until they reach the age of majority.

-A secondary beneficiary is someone who inherits property if the primary beneficiary dies before the estate is settled.
+A secondary beneficiary inherits property if the primary beneficiary dies before settling the estate.
 They are also known as a contingent beneficiary.

 What is an estate trustee?

-An estate trustee is someone who is responsible for managing and distributing the financial assets of an estate.
+An estate trustee is someone who is responsible for managing and distributing the financial assets of a deceased person's estate.
 They are also known as an executor or administrator.